Minnesota State Fair: History

-Sculptor John Karl Daniels created a life-size butter sculpture of Theodore Roosevelt in 1910.
+Sculptor John Karl Daniels created a life-size butter sculpture of Theodore Roosevelt for the 1910 fair.

-Minnesota Territory first held a Territorial Fair in 1854, although the first Minnesota State Fair didn't occur until 1859, the year after statehood.
+The Minnesota Territory first held a Territorial Fair in 1854, although the first Minnesota State Fair did not occur until 1859, the year after Minnesota gained statehood.
 In its early years during the 19th century, the fair was held in many different locations.
-Some were not far from the current site, but others were held in Greater Minnesota, including years where it was held in Rochester, Owatonna, and Winona.
+Some were not far from the current site, but others were held in more distant parts of Minnesota, including Rochester, Owatonna, and Winona.
 For a time in the 1870s, the Twin Cities of Minneapolis and St. Paul held competing fairs.
-Minneapolis, the younger city of the pair, eventually outdid its neighbor by staging the larger fair with the help of William S. King.
+Minneapolis, the younger city of the pair, eventually outdid its neighbor by staging the larger fair with the help of businessman William S. King.

 In 1884, a committee was put together by the Minnesota State Agricultural Society to select a permanent site.
-One site that was considered was an area around Minnehaha Falls, but the final site chosen was the Ramsey County Poor Farm, the fair's current site.
+One site that was considered was an area around Minnehaha Falls, but the final site chosen was the Ramsey County Poor Farm, which remains the fair's current site.
 It was a politically neutral site, being about halfway between Minneapolis and St. Paul.
 The fair first opened its doors there on September 7, 1885.
-The site was then 210 acre, but now stands at 322 acre.
-The fair ran six days from 1885 to 1918.
-It was eight days from 1919 to 1938, ten days from 1939 to 1971 and 11 days from 1972 to 1974.
-It has been 12-days long since 1975.
+The fairgrounds were 210 acre at the time, but now cover 322 acre.
+The fair ran six days from 1885 to 1918, eight days from 1919 to 1938, ten days from 1939 to 1971, and 11 days from 1972 to 1974.
+It has been 12 days long since 1975.

 One of the first annual events to occur is the creation of a butter sculpture.
 Each year, a new Princess Kay of the Milky Way is selected to promote Minnesota's dairy industry.
 Part of the job involves posing for several hours in a walk-in, glass-walled refrigerator as a 90 lb block of butter is carved into a head with her likeness.
 Butter makers started sculpting their products at the fair as far back as 1898, although the head-sculpting tradition did not begin until 1964.

-The main entrance to the fair from Snelling Avenue heads onto a road named Dan Patch Avenue for a pacer horse who won every race he ran in from 1900 to 1909 when he was retired.
+The main entrance to the fair from Snelling Avenue heads onto a road named Dan Patch Avenue for a pacer horse who won every race he ran in from 1900 until his retirement in 1909.